BlackWasp

 fruit = 5; // Causes compiler error

-The following sample shows some further implicit declarations.
-You can see that the assigned value determines that data type selection.
+The following shows some further implicit declarations.
+You can see that the assigned value determines the data type selection.

 var igr = 1; // int